Guide to Ticks on Dogs in South Africa

-The yellow and brown dog ticks are the most common pests that can transfer life-threatening diseases to their canine hosts.
-In particular, babesiosis and canine ehrlichiosis are the top infections to look out for.
+Yellow and brown dog ticks are the most common pests that can transfer life-threatening diseases to their canine hosts.
+Babesiosis and canine ehrlichiosis are the top infections to look out for.

-Canine Ehrlichiosis (also known as tropical canine pancytopaenia, typhus, canine haemorrhagic fever, tracker dog disease and canine rickettsiosis), can also affect humans and occurs in three stages: acute (lasting a few weeks), subclinical (can last a lifetime), and chronic (possibly fatal).
+Canine ehrlichiosis (also known as tropical canine pancytopenia, typhus, canine haemorrhagic fever, tracker dog disease and canine rickettsiosis), can also affect humans and occurs in three stages: acute (lasting a few weeks), subclinical (can last a lifetime), and chronic (possibly fatal).

-The chronic, and most severe, stage of canine typhus suppresses bone marrow and can lead to kidney disease, neurological and eye disorders, lameness, bleeding and pancytopaenia.
+The chronic, and most severe, stage of canine typhus suppresses bone marrow and can lead to kidney disease, neurological and eye disorders, lameness, bleeding and pancytopenia.